Speed of technological transformations required in Europe to achieve different climate goals: Results

 Fig. \ref{fig_KPI} gathers the occurrence of some key transformations under distinct carbon budgets.
-By definition, lower carbon budgets require reaching net-zero emissions earlier.
-For 1.5$^{\circ}$C, reducing total emissions below 5\% of 1990 level is already needed in 2040, see also Fig. S1.
+Our scenario assumptions, which include exogenously determined CO$_2$ emissions paths, imply that lower carbon budgets reach net-zero emissions earlier, see also Fig. S1.
+The CO$_2$ emissions path corresponding to 1.5$^{\circ}$C carbon budget reduces emission in year 2040 to less than 5\% of 1990 level.
 The time step at which electricity generation is almost fully renewable precedes the system-wide decarbonisation by 5 to 15 years.
 For 1.5 and 1.6$^{\circ}$C-budgets, it would be optimal to fully decarbonise the electricity generation already in 2030, which highlights how challenging the low-emissions budgets are.
-Electricity generation is the first sector to undergo a deep transformation, see also Fig. S15.
-This was expected since renewable technologies, mainly solar photovoltaics, onshore and offshore wind are already competitive on a levelised basis with fossil-fueled generators \cite{WEO_2020, BNEF_2020}.
+Electricity generation is the first sector to undergo a deep transformation, see also Fig. S7.
+This was expected since renewable technologies, mainly solar PV, onshore and offshore wind are already competitive on a levelised basis with fossil-fueled generators \cite{WEO_2020, BNEF_2020}.
 Regardless of the budget, all the paths entail strong electrification of other sectors with non-biomass renewable electricity supplying more than 55\% of final energy demand in 2050.
-The 1.5 and 1.6$^{\circ}$C-budgets achieve more than 40\% of renewable primary energy in 2030, a target that has been recently proposed by the European Commission \cite{Fit-for-55}.
-However, those two budgets see a dramatic ramp-up of technologies, particularly solar PV, wind and electrolysis, between 2025 and 2035, see Fig. S13 and S14.
-In particular, the 1.5$^{\circ}$C budget requires around 500 GW/a of newly installed wind and solar in that period, casting doubts on the feasibility of that specific transition path.
-The system finds it cost-effective to build a hydrogen network that enables exchanges among countries, Fig. S30.
+The pathways for 1.5 and 1.6$^{\circ}$C-budgets achieve more than 40\% of renewable primary energy in 2030, a target that has been recently proposed by the European Commission \cite{Fit-for-55}.
+However, those two budgets see a dramatic ramp-up of technologies, particularly solar PV, wind and electrolysis, between 2025 and 2035, see Fig. S5 and S6.
+In particular, for the 1.5$^{\circ}$C budget, the model install around 500 GW/a of new wind and solar in that period.
+The model finds it cost-effective to build a hydrogen network that enables exchanges among countries, Fig. S30.

 \